 Nicknames for localities are also included for reference.

-Any corrections, additions and
+Any corrections, additions and feedback are welcomed.

-Research by Glen Hall and Neil Francey.
+Research by Glen Hall with additional research by Neil Francey.

 Alexandra(1) - Submitted as a suggestion to call the new township on the Pioneer River by Thomas Henry Fitzgerald who completed the first survey of the town in 1863.
 He was overruled and the township was called Mackay in honour of John Mackay.